Releases

 The following allows you to remove specific applications from the output release.

-The Applications will be removed from the .app
+The Applications will be removed from the .app file of any Application in the

-release that had them listed under applications
+release that had them listed under applications.

 Module exclusions